Custom Search

 Living conditions

-The PONS can live in an apartment if it gets plenty of exercise and has a job to do.
+The Polish Lowland Sheepdog can live in an apartment if it gets plenty of exercise and has a job to do.
 It prefers cool climates.

 Exercise

-The PONS is a working dog at heart.
+The Polish Lowland Sheepdog is a working dog at heart.
 It once watched over herds and flocks on the Polish plains.
-This dog is definitely not suited to town or city life, unless you plan on spending a lot of time exercising and stimulating.
+This dog is definitely not suited to town or city life, unless you plan on spending a lot of time exercising and stimulating your dog.
 This intelligent dog needs stimulation and a job to do.
-Playing an active game of catch or Frisbee, or joining agility classes are just some of the things you can do to keep the PONS simulated and happy.
-If they are not actively working, they need to be taken on a couple of daily, long, brisk walks or jogs.
+Playing an active game of catch or Frisbee, or joining agility classes are just some of the things you can do to keep the Polish Lowland Sheepdog simulated and happy.
+If your dog is not actively working, it needs to be taken on a couple of daily long, brisk walks or jogs.
+While out on the walk the dog must be made to heel beside or behind the person holding the lead, as instinct tells a dog the leader leads the way, and that leader needs to be the human.

 Life Expectancy